ahmeed83/FullPower/README.md

 ![Rabo-Ahmed-SD](docs/rabo-sd-v1.jpg)

 ## Features
-1- Customers can call the server with their user ID.
+1- Customers can call the server with their user ID (when they log in).
 They will get a list of their account details.
-These accounts consist of the account itself and the authorization type that this account has.
+These accounts consist of the account itself, and the authorization type that this account has.

-2- The authorization type can consist of three types: 1) OWNER: which means this account belongs to the customer.
-2) READ: This means this account does not belong to the customer but the customer has the right to see it.
-3) Write: This means this account does not belong to the customer but the customer has the right to edit it.
+2- The authorization type can consist of three types:
+  1) OWNER: means this account belongs to the logged-in user.
+  2) READ: means this account is not belong to the logged-in user, but he has the permission to see it.
+  3) Write: means this account is not belong to the logged-in user, but he has the permission to change it.

-3- Customer can give authorize his accounts to other customers.
-The customer can permit READ/WRITE permissions of his accounts to others.
-The customer can not permit OWNER permission to other customers.
+3- Customers can authorize their accounts to other customers.
+They can permit READ/WRITE permissions of their accounts to others.
+However, customers can not permit OWNER permission to other customers.

-4- If the account is already assigned to a customer, this account can not be assigned one more time.
-The same account can be assigned to different customers if the authorization type is different.
-For example, if the customer has authorization for an account with type READ, the account can be authorized again for a different authorization type (in this case WRITE permisson).
+4- If an account is already been assigned to a customer, this account can not be assigned again.
+However, the same account can be assigned to a different customers if the authorization type is different.
+For example, if a customer has authorization for an account with type READ, the account can be authorized again for a different authorization type (in this case WRITE).

 ## Postman collection
 [Postman Collection](docs/RaboAhmedAssignment.postman_collection.json)